kozistr/kozistr.github.io/_posts/about.md

   * Developed the pipeline to identify & recognizing actor faces from the images with the face detection & identification deep learning models (similarity-based searching).
   * Built a daily job that runs on the CPU.
 Also, optimize CPU-intensive operations to run fast.
 * Internal product to predict expected users' view-time of the content.
-  * Before the content is imported, the model gives an insight into the valuation of the content like expected view-time affecting the cost of the content.
+  * Before the content is imported, the model gives an insight into the valuation of the content, like expected view-time affecting the cost of the content.
 * Internal product to help designer's works
   * Developed the image super-resolution model to upscale the image more accurately and faster (e.g., waifu).
 * Music recommendation system for `Watcha Music` (prototype)